iterative/dvc.org/content/docs/command-reference/exp/run.md

 is actually run.
 Instead, the experiment is put in a wait-list for later execution. `dvc exp show` will mark queued experiments with an asterisk `*`.

-Note that for experiments which use checkpoints, queuing an experiment implies `--reset` unless an existing checkpoint to resume is explicitly provided via `--rev`.
+> Note that queuing an experiment that uses checkpoints implies `--reset`,
+> unless a `--rev` is provided (refer to the previous section).

 Use `dvc exp run --run-all` to process this queue.
 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance.
 This creates a temporary workspace copy for each subprocess (in `.dvc/tmp/exps`).
 See also `--temp`.

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure you're using a number of jobs that your environment can handle (no more than the